MitkoPetkov/TestProject/README.md

 # TestProject
-This is a test project
+This is a test project.
+I made that correction !